aevri/barrie-bear/barrie_bear.md

 stay more often."
 They took their time and when another honey jar

-had been licked clearn, they set off for the meeting.
+had been licked clear, they set off for the meeting.

 When they arrived at the forest clearing, Mr. Beaver was the only one there.
 However, it was early yet and no doubt the others